Bedrock-OSS/bedrock-wiki/docs/concepts/contents.md

 -   The automatic process can be achieved no matter what is the location of the pack (Development folders or normal folders).
 -   Do not make multiple `contents.json` for subpacks, the file at the root of the pack is sufficient.
--   This file is not required for the addon to work properly.
+-   This file is not required for the add-on to work properly.